wiseallie/exception_notification/README.md

 ---

-After an exception notification has been delivered the rack environment variable 'exception_notifier.delivered' will be set to +true+.
+After an exception notification has been delivered the rack environment variable 'exception_notifier.delivered' will be set to `true`.

 Versions
 ---